Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 Constant Contact — Best Features for Event Marketing

-If your ecommerce brand hosts events like pop-ups, webinars, product launches, and VIP sales, Constant Contact brings more useful tools than Klaviyo has.
+Constant Contact enables more targeted campaigns for event-driven marketing.
+So, if your ecommerce brand hosts events like pop-ups, webinars, product launches, and VIP sales, you’ll get more useful tools than Klaviyo has.

 Working inside Constant Contact feels a little different from other platforms we tested.
 The first thing you notice is how unified the dashboard feels.
 Setting up landing pages for events, building RSVP-driven email flows, sending birthday offers, and running social media ads from a fairly simple dashboard.